scjx123/tp/docs/UserGuide.md

 ### `grade` - Add grade to course or module

-Typing `grade` allows the user to add grade to the user's taken course or module.
+Typing `grade` allows the user to add grade to the user's taken course or module.<br>
+Note:
+1. Modules need to be "taken" first before grade is applied.<br>
+2. Grade and module code/index are compulsory parameters.<br>
+3. Grade and module code need to be acceptable grade and module in NUS.
+For example: If "grade CS2113 Z" or "grade CS9999 A" is input, error message will be displayed.

 Syntax: